January 2009 International Criminal Court judges election

 An ordinary election for six judges of the International Criminal Court was held during the resumption of the 7th session of the Assembly of States Parties to the Rome Statute of the International Criminal Court in New York on 19 and 20 January 2009.

-The election was to replace six judges who had been elected for a six-year term during the initial election in 2003.
+The election was to fill six seats for which the original judges had been elected to six-year terms in the initial election in 2003.
+The newly elected judges were to serve nine-year terms.

 Background

-The judges elected at this election were to take office on 11 March 2009, and to remain in office until 10 March 2018.
+The judges elected in this election were to take office on 11 March 2009, and to remain in office until 10 March 2018.

 The election was governed by the Rome Statute of the International Criminal Court.
 Its article 36(8)(a) states that "[t]he States Parties shall, in the selection of judges, take into account the need, within the membership of the Court, for: